Random groups are not left-orderable: Increasing the number of generators

 Furthermore, for $0\leq P < B$ let $I_P \subset \mathbb{N}_+$ denote the set of those $L$ that can be written as~$L=B\hat{L}+P$ with $\hat{L}>0$.

-\begin{defi}[{\cite[Definition 3.1]{przytycki11}}] Let $r$ be a word of length $L\in I_0$ over the~alphabet $S$.
+\begin{defin}[{\cite[Definition 3.1]{przytycki11}}] Let $r$ be a word of length $L\in I_0$ over the~alphabet $S$.
 Divide the word $r$ into $\hat{L}$ blocks of length $B$.
-This determines a~new word $\hat{r}$ of length $\hat{L}$ over~the~alphabet $\hat{S}$, which we call the word \emph{associated} to $r$. \end{defi}
+This determines a~new word $\hat{r}$ of length $\hat{L}$ over~the~alphabet $\hat{S}$, which we call the~word \emph{associated} to $r$. \end{defin}

-\begin{defi}[{\cite[Definition 3.2]{przytycki11}}] Given a set $R$ of~reduced relators over $S$ of~equal length $L\in I_P$, we define the \emph{associated group} $\hat{G}$ in the following way.
+\begin{defin}[{\cite[Definition 3.2]{przytycki11}}] Given a set $R$ of~reduced relators over $S$ of~equal length $L\in I_P$, we define the \emph{associated group} $\hat{G}$ in the following way.

-If $P=0$, then we consider the set $\hat{R}$ of relators associated to relators in $R$.
+If $P=0$, then we consider the set $\hat{R}$ of relators associated to relators in~$R$.
 We~define $\hat{G}$ to be the group $\langle\hat{S}|\hat{R}\rangle$.